abhinav/git-spice/doc/reference.md

 Submit a branch

-Creates or updates a Pull Request for the specified branch, or the current branch if none is specified.
+Creates or updates a pull request for the specified branch, or the current branch if none is specified.
-The Pull Request will use the tracked base branch as the merge base.
+The pull request will use the branch's base branch as the merge base.

-For new Pull Requests, a prompt will allow filling metadata.
+For new pull requests, a prompt will allow filling metadata.
-Use the --title and --body flags to set the title and body, or the --fill flag to use the commit message to fill them in.
+Use the --title and --body flags to skip the prompt, or the --fill flag to use the commit message to fill them in.
+The --draft flag marks the pull request as a draft.

+When updating an existing pull request, the --[no-]draft flag can be used to update the draft status.
+Without the flag, the draft status is not changed.

 **Arguments**